Radiative first-order phase transitions to next-to-next-to-leading order

 All three parameters, $g_3^2$, $m^2_3$ and $\lambda_3$ are effective\te temperature dependent\te parameters.
 The couplings are related to their 4d counterparts, and the temperature $T$, as $g_3^2\approx g^2T$ and $\lambda_3\approx \lambda T$.
 The parameter $m^2_3$ is positive at high temperatures and negative at low temperatures\te schematically $m^2_3 \approx - \alpha + \gamma T^2 $ for positive constants $\alpha$, $\gamma $.

 The phase structure of the model can be studied perturbatively via the effective potential.
 As such we make the usual expansion, $\Phi \to (0,\tfrac{1}{\sqrt{2}}\phi) + \Phi$, where $\phi$ denotes the vacuum expectation value (vev).
 In general $\phi$ can either be zero (symmetric-phase) or non-zero (broken phase).
-These phases have different free energy densities; which, when degenerate, identifies a first-order phase transition.
+These phases have different free energy densities; which, when overlapping, identifies a first-order phase transition.

 Looking at the tree-level potential in terms of $\phi$, it would appear that no first-order transition, with a barrier between coexisting phases, is possible.
 Yet a barrier can be generated by vector-bosons loops~\cite{Arnold:1992rz}.
-Indeed, incorporating the diagram shown in figure \ref{fig:OneLoopDiagram} gives an effective potential
+Indeed, incorporating the one-loop vector-boson diagram gives an effective potential

-Taking a closer look at equation \eqref{eq:BarrierPotential}, the symmetric minimum ($\phi=0$) has lowest energy for large $m_3^2$; while the broken minimum ($\phi\neq 0$) has lowest energy for small $m_3^2$.
+Eyeballing equation \eqref{eq:BarrierPotential}, the symmetric minimum ($\phi=0$) has lowest energy for large $m_3^2$; while the broken minimum ($\phi\neq 0$) has lowest energy for small $m_3^2$.
 These two minima overlap for some intermediate $m_3^2$ value.
 This occurs when terms in the potential are of similar size~\cite{Arnold:1992rz}:

 Therefore, the vector-boson mass $m_A^2=\tfrac{1}{4}g_3^2\phi^2$ and the scalar-boson mass are related by $m_3^2/m_A^2\sim \lambda_3/g_3^2$.

 Then, if this ratio,